 Kerry has been practicing massage since 1996.
 She completed her initial training at the Heartwood Institute in Northern California and has since taken numerous advanced classes.
 In addition to her trainings in Swedish massage, she has taken classes in the anatomy of movement, cranial sacral therapy, hot stone treatments, Ayurvedic facial massage, Ashiatsu and orthobionomy.
 Kerry combines all of these techniques to relieve stress and relax muscles in each and every client.
-In addition to massage, she teaches science at CVU and yoga classes here at our studio.
-Kerry is one of the owners of Balance Yoga.
+In addition to massage, Kerry teaches yoga and does everything necessary to keep Balance Yoga running.
+She is a co-owner of the studio.

 Allison is a Nationally Certified Massage Therapist.
 She studied at Touchstone Healing Arts in Burlington, VT.
 Allison was first introduced to massage therapy during her journey to heal her own chronic pain.
 Experiencing the benefits of massage and bodywork inspired her to pursue a career as a professional massage therapist.
 She quickly found that being a massage therapist was exactly what she was meant to do.
 She feels that it is such an honor to be part of a person’s healing process.
 Allison tailors her massage to the needs of each client blending techniques from a broad background of massage modalities including deep tissue, swedish, myofascial release, trigger point, neuromuscular, craniosacral, and hot stone therapy.
 She also specializes in rotator cuff and shoulder dysfunction.